 Responsible for providing technical support for NPUF construction inspections (e.g., providing personnel with specific expertise to support inspections of NPUFs, providing responses to technical questions posed by NPUF construction inspectors, providing insight into the safety significance of SSCs for inspection planning purposes).

-Responsible for Region II to develop site specific construction inspection plans.
+Responsible for providing technical assistance, if required, to Region II to develop site specific construction inspection plans.

 Responsible for the planning, performance, documentation, and enforcement associated with security inspection programs (e.g., physical security, information security, and transportation security), in coordination with NSIR.